LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-2/studio/_index.md

 ## Submitting Your Work

-When finished make sure to save and publish your work to your Tableau Public account.
+When finished, make sure to save and publish your work to your Tableau Public account.
 Copy the URL to your published Tableau project and paste it into the submission box in
 Canvas for **Studio: Visualization with Tableau Part 2** and click *Submit*.